estools/esquery/API usage.md

 `IfStatement BinaryExpression`

-An `if` statement with any binary expression below it.
+A binary expression nested arbitrarily deeply within an `if` statement.

 `VariableDeclaration ~ IfStatement`

-`var` declaration with sibling `if` statement
+`if` statement with sibling `var` declaration.
+The `if` statement is the target.

 Valid: siblings of same body
 ```js